Eka Pada Bakasana

 After about a year of doing Ashtanga Yoga there was a guest teacher at the studio I was practicing at.
-I tried lifting up from Marichyasana A and from there moving back into Eka Pada Bakasana.
-I didn't get the second part but I did get the first part.
+When we got to marichyasana A, she had us try to lift up after each side and from there move into eka pada bakasana.

-That was one of the best parts of doing Marichyasana A, the chance to try that transition when switching sides and when moving on to the next pose (Marichyasana B or in those days, straight to Marichyasana C.)
+That was one of the best parts of doing Marichyasana A, the chance to try that transition when switching sides and when moving on to the next pose (Marichyasana B or, for those lacking in experience, Marichyasana C.)

-I don't do this transition at all lately but I'm happy to say that I can still do it.
+I haven't done this transition much but I'm happy to say that I can still do it.
 And the reason is (I like to think the reason is) that I practice being aware while doing yoga.
 And I also practice feeling and controlling isolated parts of my body.
 So even though I might not practice something for awhile, this focus on practicing body awareness (or proprioception) and body control allows me to still do poses even though I don't always practice them.

 When lifting up from Marichyasana A an important part of the action is pressing the shin of the bent knee against the back of the arm.
 At the same time resist with the arm.
 It may feel like you are pushing the arm and leg against each other.